 In some cases, you may be able to satisfy the written plan requirement by adopting a simple basic plan which incorporates the existing terms of annuity contracts, custodial agreements and other documents.
 Together, these components may satisfy the written plan requirement.

-The MetLife ComplyNow Program can make available to you certain MetLife Specimen Plan Documents and Plan Document Service* free of charge, including the following sample documents:
+The MetLife ComplyNow Program can make available to you certain MetLife Specimen Plan Documents and Plan Document Service* free of charge:

 - MetLife Specimen 403(b) Plan Adoption Agreement with Basic Plan Document